 NOTICE OF MEETING AND MEETING ARRANGEMENTS

-WCPFC-NC15-2019/01
+WCPFC-NC15-2019/01 (Rev.01)

 In accordance with the Commission Rules of Procedure, Members, cooperating non-Members and Participating Territories (CCMs) are invited to attend the Fifteenth Regular Session of the Northern Committee (NC15) of the Commission for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean.
-NC15 meeting will take place at the Hilton Portland Downtown, Portland, Oregon, United States of America, from 3 to 6 September 2019.
-The NC15 will start on 3 September but will be adjourned immediately after its opening so that the 4th Joint IATTC-WCPFC NC Working Group Meeting on the Management of Pacific Bluefin Tuna will be held on 3 and 4 September.
+NC15 meeting will take place at the Grand Ballroom II, Hilton Portland Downtown, Portland, Oregon, United States of America, from 3 to 6 September 2019.
+The Secretariat room is Parlor A. The NC15 will start at 09:30, on Tuesday, 3 September (registration starts at 08:30) but will be adjourned immediately after its opening so that the 4th Joint IATTC-WCPFC NC Working Group Meeting on the Management of Pacific Bluefin Tuna will be held on 3 and 4 September.
 All participants to NC15 are invited to attend the Joint Working Group Meeting.
-A Catch Documentation Scheme Technical Meeting will be held at the same place on 2 September 2019.
+A Catch Documentation Scheme Technical Meeting will be held at the same place at 09:00 on Monday, 2 September 2019.
+Refer to the CDS Technical Meeting Notice (IATTC-NC-CDS02-01)